Skip to main content

 Written by Delia Barbat

-What is a Trigger?
+What Is a Trigger?

-It could be:
+That could be:

-• A form is submitted
+• A prospect fills out a form

-• A deal moves to a new stage in your CRM
+• A deal in your CRM moves from Proposal to Closed Won

 Trigger

-Room viewed by a contact
+Room viewed

-Room not viewed by invited contact (X days)
+Room not viewed (after X days)

 Room viewed for the first time

-Great for first-touch personalization and alerts
+Great for a personalized first-touch

 Room status changed